Finding a theme song for a fitting soundtrack.

 This post may not seem relevant to a theme song for a documentary right away.
-But you’ll see the connection after a little story about one of the most inspirational people I know.
+But you’ll see the connection after a little story about one of the most inspirational people I know and a theme song.

 In March of 2017, I met a woman with a unique story.
 She was diagnosed with a rare disease called von Hippel-Lindau (VHL).
 As she divulged her story I learned some horrific details about this tragic disease wrecking havoc on innocent families.
 This disease, in short, shows its ugly face rather abruptly and spreads cancer like wildfire often requiring emergency surgery for any kind of “relief.”